-The Servier decision may, of course, be appealed to the Court of Justice (CJEU) so further developments should be monitored.
+The Servier decision has been appealed to the Court of Justice (CJEU) so further developments should be monitored.
 In the meantime, on 24 January 2019, the CJEU heard argument on Lundbeck's appeal against fines of €93.8 million relating to agreements with four generic companies concerning citalopram and, in 2018, the UK Competition Appeal Tribunal referred a series of questions to the CJEU concerning paroxetine (the date for the hearing does not yet appear in the CJEU diary).

 In addition to 'pay for delay' agreements, another main focus of investigation is the pricing of off-patent medicines, with a number of cases before national competition authorities, as well as more recognised forms of misconduct, such as bid rigging cartels.

 Finally under this heading, the report also notes the Commission's intervention into a number of mergers that could have led to price rises for medicines, in particular for generic products or biosimilars (all of these transactions were subsequently cleared).